techquest/isw-payment-sdk-android/README.md

             @Override
             public void onSuccess(PurchaseResponse response) {
                 if (StringUtils.hasText(response.getOtpTransactionIdentifier())) {
-                    //OTP required
+                    // OTP required
-                    //Ask user for OTP and authorize transaction using the otp Transaction Identifier } else {
+                    // Ask user for OTP and authorize transaction using the otp Transaction Identifier } else {
-                    //OTP not required
+                    // OTP not required
-                   //Handle and notify user of successful transaction }
+                    // Handle and notify user of successful transaction }
             }
     );